manticoresoftware/manticoresearch-helm/readme.md

 Replication script affects only worker pods.
 In each start executes schema below:
 ![Replication workflow](replication.jpg)

+### My cluster was down and any `Workers` can't start?
+This case is possible if all nodes where pods deployed were down (like all workers were on the same node).
+After restarting the replication script can't find the oldest node to call `CREATE CLUSTER`.

+To restore cluster
+1. Scale down `worker` to 0 replicas
+2. Wait until you will have no replicas in `worker` statefulset
+3. Scale up to previous replicas count
+4. That's all

+Pay attention, this is most short and convenient way to restore cluster.
+But there are some underwater rocks here
+1) If you where write through worker service as described below - it is no way to understand which node had the most up-to-date information before cluster was down
+2) Accordingly, the proposed algorithm has the risk of losing data recorded during a fall
+3) So longer the interval between node drops, the greater the data loss.
+If all nodes fell at the same time, then the risk is minimal

 ## Making queries to the cluster
 ### Writes
 Write queries (INSERT/UPDATE/DELETE/REPLACE/TRUNCATE/ALTER) are supposed to be made to the worker pods (either of them).
 From inside k8s you can connect to: